Item toegevoegd aan winkelwagentje!!

 Igor performs chamber music with many different groups, leading his own group "Ensemble Violini Capricciosi".

 Igor Ruhadze has recorded a vast number of CDs and DVDs with various labels.
 His regular collaboration with Brilliant Classics has yielded several successful projects, particularly the unique Complete Locatelli Edition on 21 CDs which received many excellent reviews.
 His latest Biber Complete Violin Sonatas also won critical acclaim.
-In January 2020, the Complete Violin Concertos by J.M.Leclair was successfully released.
-In his latest Brilliant Classics album (2022), Igor and harpsichordist Alexandra Nepomnyashchaya turned to another pivotal figure in Baroque violin culture, Francesco Geminiani.
-This has already received warm praise.
+The Complete Violin Concertos by J.M.Leclair was successfully released in January 2020 and in February 2023 came out the latest album Complete Music for 2 Violins with the ensemble Violini Capricciosi.
+Both the latest Brilliant Classics album (2022 and 2023), Igor and harpsichordist Alexandra Nepomnyashchaya turned to other pivotal figures in Baroque violin culture: Francesco Geminiani and Luigi Boccherini.
+Both of them have already received warm praise.

 Igor Ruhadze plays on a violin by Jacobs, Amsterdam 1693, courtesy of the Nationaal Muziekinstrumenten Fonds.